 Native Shrubs and Trees Planted!

-In the last financial year (2020 – 2021) 57,415 native shrubs and trees were planted in the Armidale Local Government area through planting events with schools, the University of New England, Armidale Regional Council, Local Landcare Groups and The Armidale Tree Group.
-This is based on data received from the Armidale Tree Group.
+From July 2020 to March 2022 a total of 127,539 native shrubs and trees were planted in the Armidale Local Government area through planting events with schools, the University of New England, Armidale Regional Council, Local Landcare Groups and The Armidale Tree Group.
+This is based on the recent data received from the Armidale Tree Group.